• Skip to primary navigation

 Substitutions & Variations

-• Make it Vegan / Egg Free - I have not tested an egg free version of this recipe, but since it just calls for one egg I would suggest replacing that with a few more tablespoons of applesauce.
+• Make it Vegan / Egg Free - I have not tested this recipe with an egg replacer, but since it just calls for one egg I would suggest replacing that with a few more tablespoons of applesauce.
 The cupcakes will come out a little denser than the egg version but should still be delicious.

 • Nut Free - The only nuts in the recipe are in the decoration, so those can easily be omitted for a nut free version.